eddie-knight/RpgDB/README.md

 Categories are defined at the top of the each class, and are used in `RpgDB.Database.LoadData` on `start()`.
 The categories are strings (or arrays of strings), which are used for the following:

 1. Specify the name of the JSON file.
-This will be passed as the `file_path` in the method `Database.GetJsonFromFile(file_path)`, which will concatenate it to create the full file path: `JsonHome + file_path + ".json")`
+This will be passed as the `file_path` in the method `RpgDB.Database.GetJsonFromFile(file_path)`, which will concatenate it to create the full file path: `JsonHome + file_path + ".json")`
 1. Assist in the parsing of JSON.
 The object created by `Newtonsoft.Json.Linq.JObject.Parse` requires a top-level JSON object to hold the subsequent entries.
 Each JSON file will have a top level item that shares the name of the JSON file.
-1. Provide a category for searching. `WeaponDatabase.AddWeapon` takes a parameter called `title`, which will used to populate the field `Weapon.Category`.
-This field is subsequently used by `WeaponDatabase.SearchWeaponsByCategory` in order to filter `AllWeaponsList`.
+1. Provide a category for searching. `RpgDB.WeaponDatabase.AddWeapon` takes a parameter called `title`, which will used to populate the field `Weapon.Category`.
+This field is subsequently used by `RpgDB.WeaponDatabase.SearchWeaponsByCategory` in order to filter `AllWeaponsList`.

 Categories examples from `WeaponsDatabase.cs`: